ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Update of Group Keying Material {#sec-cons-rekeying}

-Due to different reasons, the KDC can generate new group keying material and provide it to the group members (rekeying) through the rekeying scheme used in the group, as discussed in {{sec-group-rekeying}}.
+The KDC can generate new group keying material and provide it to the group members (rekeying) through the rekeying scheme used in the group, as discussed in {{sec-group-rekeying}}.

 In particular, the KDC must renew the group keying material latest upon its expiration.
 Before then, the KDC may also renew the group keying material on a regular or periodical fashion.